sergij2602/Test/README.md

     Its API is described in the file "speak_bin.h".

 2.  "espeak" binary.
-This is a small command-line program which is a front end to the libespeak library, which it needs.
+This is a small command-line program which is a front end to the libespeak librasfdsdfdsasfasfddsary, which it needs.

 3.  "speak"  binary.
 This is a command-line program which contains the text to speech engine.
 It does not use the libespeak library.